Statecraft is one of those semi-obscure words I like. Merriam-Webster defines statecraft as “the art” of governing.

 We have settled some of our cases, but there is still much work to do.
 As I shared with CNN, our goal is “Justice for the victims, accountability for Boeing, and safer skies for everyone.”

-We also filed the first vaping lawsuit in Washington and we are busy on a variety of other cases, including bus disasters, car crashes, and other personal injury matters.
+We also filed the first vaping lawsuit in Washington and we are busy on a variety of other cases, including wrongful deaths and other personal injury matters.

 Still, I could find time to tune in politics.
 On the rare occasions I do though, I end up shaking my head.
 For example, locally, there is the mayoral race in DuPont.
 One blogger, “Ranger Dave,” wrote the race has “created hate, divisiveness, and an ugliness that I have only seen on a national level.”
 The author has not attended many Pierce County political party meetings if he’s only seen this on a national level.
 I am nonetheless sympathetic to his point.

-There was also a time when the mainstream media might endeavor to clear the water rather than dump more mud.
-Not these days.
-A local newspaper editor candidly advised me she did not particularly care if a story was true.
+There was also a time when the mainstream media might endeavor to clear the water rather than dump more mud, but not these days.
+A Tacoma News Tribune editor candidly advised me she did not particularly care if a story was true.
 She lost her job, as did an ethically-challenged colleague of hers, but I was told it was due to lack of web clicks rather than lack of honesty.

 That said, I know journalists who share my belief the truth matters even if it doesn’t generate clicks, the dialogue needs to be elevated, and we all play a part.
 I also know public officials who share this belief.